person-performing-heart-hand-gesture

 Healthy Type of Freedom #1: The Freedom to Help Yourself

-You could exercise your mind and your body, and develop them to the best of your ability.
-You could spiral upwards into a state of happiness and productivity for the rest of your life.
+You could exercise your mind and body and develop them to the best of your ability.
+You could spiral upwards into happiness and productivity for the rest of your life.
 You could build yourself up and empower yourself in every possible way.

 You could help yourself each day.
-You could get really creative about it, too.
-You could feed yourself a steady supply of antidotes by drinking them, eating them, watching them, listening to them, reading them, and absorbing them.
+You could get creative about it, too.
+You could feed yourself a steady supply of antidotes by drinking, eating, watching, listening, reading, and absorbing them.

-You could have your life be consumed with the consumption of antidotes to the point where there is nothing else in your life.
-You could invest all of your time, energy, money, and resources in the pursuit of seeing how healthy you can make yourself.
+You could have your life consumed with antidotes to the point where there is nothing else.
+You could invest all your time, energy, money, and resources to see how healthy you can make yourself.

 You could, and you get to.
 You have the freedom to improve your life!